 In the Diagnostic mode, you can run tests of the hardware and software to check the scanner's performance.

 Normal Mode

 In the Normal mode, you can program the scanner to send information such as the barcode read, the input and output status, and barcode quality, to the Host computer using a Normal mode report format.
-Refer to the following example showing one of the formats:
+For example: